 How To Sell My House By Owner in Michigan

 Owning a home is one of the biggest investments most people ever make.
 When it’s time to sell your property, Most people assume you need to find a realtor, but what if you can’t afford an agent, your property is in rough shape, or you just need to sell quickly?
+Learning how to sell your house by owner is a great option for many sellers.

 If you choose to use a real estate agent, your agent and the buyer’s agent will share about 7% of the sale price as their commission (you can learn more about the costs of listing here).
 This really adds up to big money!

 As someone who works with sellers on a daily basis, we’ve come to learn that not every seller needs or should use a realtor.
-While it does have it’s benefits, we’ve found that selling your house by owner can offer MUCH more flexibility.
+While it does have its benefits, we’ve found that selling your house by owner can offer MUCH more flexibility.
 This is the reason why we’ve been able to find win-win sale solutions for sellers in many different situations, including foreclosure, behind on payments, properties in disrepair, inherited properties and more!

 How To Sell Your House By Owner in Michigan